 Entry and search of a premises to carry out an arrest

-If a Garda has obtained a warrant to arrest you, he or she may enter and search any premises where he or she suspects you to be.
-He or she must identify himself or herself, demand entry and state why he or she is there.
-If the Garda is refused entry, he or she may break open outer and inner doors to get in.
+If a Garda has obtained a warrant to arrest you, they may enter and search any premises where they suspect you to be.
+They must identify themselves, demand entry and state why they are there.
+It is not necessary to show you the warrant at the time of arrest.
+However, it must be shown to you soon after the arrest.
+If the Garda is refused entry, they may use reasonable force to gain entry to the premises.

-- The Garda has seen you inside or entering the dwelling or
+- A member of An Garda Síochana has seen you inside or entering the dwelling

-- The Garda, with reasonable cause, suspects that before he or she can get an arrest warrant, you will either abscond or you will obstruct the course of justice or
+- The Garda, with reasonable cause, suspects that before they can get an arrest warrant, you will either abscond or you will obstruct the course of justice

-- He or she, with reasonable cause, suspects that before he or she can get an arrest warrant, you will commit an offence
+- The Garda, with reasonable cause, suspects that before they can get an arrest warrant, you will commit an arrestable offence

 Manner of arrest

-Force can only be used to make an arrest if it is absolutely necessary.
+Force can only be used to make an arrest if it is reasonably necessary.
+Once an arrest is made, a member of An Garda Síochána may use such force as is necessary to ensure the arrest is maintained.

-When a Garda arrests you, he or she will actually touch your body or otherwise restrain your liberty.
+When a Garda arrests you, they will actually touch your body or otherwise restrain your liberty.
 If you are arrested on a criminal charge, you must be informed at the time you are arrested of the charge unless this is very clear (for example, if you are arrested while committing an offence).

-When you are brought to the Garda station, details of the offence must be set out in a 'charge sheet'.
+If it is then decided to charge you, details of the offence must be set out in a 'charge sheet'.
 A copy of the details must be given to you.
 The Garda will formally charge you by reading each charge over to you and you will be cautioned after each charge is read out.
 The Garda must keep a note of any reply you make.

 Search of the arrested person

-- articles that he or she believes to be connected with, or evidence relating to, the offence charged or
+- articles that they believe to be connected with, or evidence relating to, the offence charged or

-- articles that he or she believes to be connected with, or evidence relating to, some other offence or
+- articles that they believe to be connected with, or evidence relating to, some other offence or

 - articles that you might use to injure another person or property or to escape